adnux/heroes-catalog/README.md

-Marvel Comics Catalog.
+# Marvel Comics Catalog.

-List, Filter by Character and view the Detaisl of each Marvel Comic ever released.
+List, Filter by Character and view the Details of each Marvel Comic ever released.

 The app demo is running on Heroku: [dx-marvel-comics](https://dx-marvel-comics.herokuapp.com/).